 How to have a bird-friendly visit to the beach

-While in the boundaries of the Rockaway Beach Endangered Species Nesting Area, be sure to look for signs directing you to open pathways for shoreline access.
-Be aware these pathways may temporarily close to give shorebird families a safe space to care for their eggs and chicks.
+While visiting Rockaway Beach Endangered Species Nesting Area, be sure to look for signs notifying you to open pathways for shoreline access.
+During periods of closures signs will direct you to the nearest beach access point.
+There will be times you have to take the extra step and walk on the boardwalk to navigate around closures.
+Closures give shorebird families a safe space to care for their eggs and chicks.
 The shoreline provides these growing families with all the food they need.

 Less human disturbance can lead to a shorter and more successful nesting season.
 When chicks fledge successfully on the first nesting attempt, areas of the beach can re-open sooner.